 Membership at AFKA Scotland is designed to help members stay well-informed of new developments in kinship care, fostering and adoption in Scotland, to access expertise, engage in multi-disciplinary forums, improve practice delivery, evidence regulatory compliance, engage in debate on current issues and offer an opportunity to share policy and practice.
-Please see our Corporate membership fees 2023-2024
+Please see our Corporate membership fees sheet 2023-2024

 Membership provides a number of benefits, including: